 Carlos has been a public high school teacher for nearly twenty years.
 While earning his math degree at the College of New Jersey, he liked meeting during professors’ office hours to discuss intractable problems, which led them to ponder other unanswerable questions: What is mathematics?
 Can mathematical objects be known?
 Some faculty suggested that he pursue philosophy alongside math, a suggestion culminating in Toronto where he successfully defended a master’s thesis: “Rhetoric More Geometrico in Proclus’ Elements of Theology and Boethius’ De Hebdomadibus.”
-Carlos also completed an MS degree in mathematical computer science at Rutgers University-Camden and graduate study in computer science at the New Jersey Institute of Technology.
+Carlos also completed an MS degree in mathematical computer science at Rutgers University-Camden.
 Among his publications are a book entitled, Ideas at the Intersection of Mathematics, Philosophy and Theology, and an article entitled, “The Mathematician Is Not Really the Pure Theoretician but Only the Ingenious Technician.”

 Dr. Ralph Chikhany

 While completing his bachelor’s degree in computer engineering in his home country, Lebanon, Ralph discovered an interest for pure mathematics beyond the standard requirements for an engineering degree.
 He then earned a Fulbright scholarship to pursue a master’s degree in mathematics in the USA.
-His newfound passion in the teaching and learning of mathematics prompted him to complete his PhD in mathematics with an emphasis on education in June 2020.
-Over the past 8 years, he has taught students of ages and abilities, ranging from gifted middle schoolers to advanced undergraduates at various institutions such as Johns Hopkins Center for Talented Youth, Washington State University, and New York University in the Fall.
+His newfound passion in the teaching and learning of mathematics prompted him to complete his PhD in mathematics with an emphasis on education in 2020.
+Over the past 8 years, he has taught students of different ages and abilities, ranging from gifted middle schoolers to advanced undergraduates at various institutions such as Johns Hopkins Center for Talented Youth and Washington State University.
+He is currently a professor at New York University.
 Outside of math, Ralph enjoys hiking, jogging, and is a true crime and pop culture fan.

 Marisa’s interest in helping her friends understand mathematics is the reason she became a math teacher.
 Her love for teaching and for the subject led her to receive a dual bachelor’s degree in mathematics and mathematics education in 2009 from SUNY Fredonia.
 She continued her studies in education at SUNY Fredonia and also received a master’s degree in curriculum instruction in inclusive education.
 Marisa grew up in Western NY and later moved to Florida where she has been for the past 8 years.
 She has 7 years of in-classroom experience and 1 year of online teaching experience.
 She really enjoys getting to know her students’ interests and to help them grow a love and understanding for mathematics.
 Outside of teaching, you can find Mrs. Colwell exploring with her 2-year-old daughter, making jewelry, or relaxing on the beach.